kingsdigitallab/sdlc-for-rse/Glossary_of_terms.md

 A term used to describe the different modes of interaction that a variety of audiences will want to have with a digital resource.
 It is a helpful concept particularly for non-technical partners as it encourages partners to describe a typical user scenario in plain language using a layman's terminology.
 Examples might be:
 *As an archivist, I wish to be able to identify items in the collection that mention [term A] and [term B], but exclude [term C]*
 *As a primary school teacher.
 I wish to ...*
+Scenarios are drafted and discussed with the project team.
+Ideally use cases should align  with high level requirements defined in the project Product Quote to drive data model definition and development.
+Use cases should ideally lead to identification of user testing units later on in the evolutionary development cycle.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTE4NDYzNDE1OTgsLTc0Mjg2MDQxN119
 -->